Living in Athens is something that many people only dream of. I feel fortunate in that I’ve been able to live here for several years.

 When I arrived, I went to a lot of Couchsurfing meetings to try and meet people, but they were always just passing through.
-On Christmas Day during my first year here, some Israeli dude had organised a CS event like “I’m alone, let’s eat!!” so I went and that dude (aka my friend Mike) turned out to be one of my best friends in Athens.
+On Christmas Day during my first year here, some Israeli dude had organised a CS event like “I’m alone, let’s eat!!”
+So, I went to the event and that dude (aka my friend Mike) turned out to be one of my best friends in Athens.

 At weekends we would have dinner parties where everyone made or bought something from their country.
-We would go to Latin clubs and try salsa dancing or we’d spend all night talking and laughing at sketchy tavernas where typos on the menu showcased dishes like “delicious bloaters” and “arrogant served in oil”.
+We would go to Latin clubs and try salsa dancing.
+Sometimes we’d spend all night talking and laughing at sketchy tavernas where typos on the menu showcased dishes like “delicious bloaters” and “arrogant served in oil”.

 Everything is Transient